Sonic Generations: Legacy

 In 2017, GamesRadar named Sonic Generations the seventh best game of the Sonic series, and USgamer named it the tenth best.
 Following the reemergence of "Classic" Sonic, Sega would later begin to include him in other modern Sonic games, such as Sonic Dash (2013) and Sonic Runners (2015).
 The 2017 game Sonic Forces follows a similar premise to Generations, featuring both Classic and Modern iterations of Sonic as playable characters, and also uses an updated version of Generations' game engine.
 Some journalists initially believed Forces was a sequel to Generations, but Iizuka later clarified that it was a separate game.

 Years after its release, the game has remained as a strong seller for Sega.
 On April 10, 2018, the Xbox 360 version was made backward compatible with the Xbox One, and was later extended to the Xbox Series X/S. An update to the Xbox 360 version in November 2021 added support for 4K visuals and an increased frame rate when played on Series X/S.

+Remaster

+During a PlayStation State of Play livestream on January 31, 2024, Sega announced Sonic X Shadow Generations, a bundle containing a remaster of Generations and a Shadow the Hedgehog-centric side game, Shadow Generations, the story of which occurs parallel to the events of Generations.
+The remaster includes the Casino Night pinball DLC and features additional content, such as hidden Chao to rescue in each stage and the addition of the Drop Dash ability first seen in Sonic Mania.
+The game's script was also updated and re-recorded for the remaster.

+Sonic X Shadow Generations was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, and Windows on October 25, 2024.
+Players who preordered the game received a Modern Sonic skin based on Sonic's 3D model from Sonic Adventure, while players could obtain a Classic Sonic skin based on Sonic's 3D model in Sonic Jam by subscribing to a newsletter; both skins have since been publicly released as free DLC.
+A port for Nintendo Switch 2 was released as a launch title for the system on June 5, 2025.